rjaros/kvision-examples/README.md

 An application template for [Electron](https://electronjs.org/) framework.
 It shows how to build cross-platform (Windows, Linux, MacOS), desktop applications with KVision and Kotlin.

+## Template - Apache Cordova

+An application template for [Apache Cordova](https://cordova.apache.org/) framework.
+It shows how to build mobile (Android, iOS), hybrid applications with KVision and Kotlin.